axelarnetwork/axelar-core/docs/cli/axelard_query_reward_inflation-rate.md

 ### Options

 ```
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for inflation-rate
       --node string        <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
   -o, --output string      Output format (text|json) (default "text")
+      --validator string   the validator to retrieve the inflation rate for
 ```

 ### Options inherited from parent commands